ubugeeei/chibivue/book/online-book/src/50-basic-template-compiler/040-v-if-and-structural-directive.md

     isRoot: boolean,
   ) => (() => void) | undefined,
 ) {
-  // あらかじめ、exp には processExpression を実行しておきます。
-  if (!context.isBrowser && dir.exp) {
+  // We will run processExpression on exp in advance. if (!context.isBrowser && dir.exp) {
     dir.exp = processExpression(dir.exp as SimpleExpressionNode, context)
   }